QiaoyingJi/DeepSE/README.md

 ### train_integrative1.py

-Trained a universal model DeepSE-integrative by pooling all cell line datasets together, and testing on every cell line respectively.
+Train a universal model DeepSE-integrative by pooling all cell line datasets together, and testing on every cell line respectively.

 ### train_integrative2.py

-Trained a model DeepSE-integrative by pooling several cell line datasets, and testing in a new cell line.
+Train a model DeepSE-integrative by pooling several cell line datasets, and testing in a new cell line.

 ### train_integrative3.py

-Trained a model DeepSE-integrative on one species datasets and test on another.
+Train a model DeepSE-integrative on one species datasets and test on another.

 ## How to use DeepSE